 Disadvantages of the existing methods of data speed measurement

-The existing Internet speed measurement systems which are made publically available in the Internet have several issues which do not allow customers to get the reliable measurement results and operators to use it as a part of Service Level Agreement (SLA).
-There are the following issues:
+The existing Internet speed measurement systems which are made publically available in the Internet have several issues which do not allow customers to get the reliable measurement results.
+Beyond the lack of standardized metrics for Internet speed in the Recommendations of the ITU-T, there are the following issues:

 the obtained test results, which were achieved by one testing method, may vary from results achieved by other one.
 Obviously, the testing results depend on the amount of the network segments which were used during a peer-to-peer testing (not guarantee that a peer-to-peer connection is based on telecom operator’s network only and does not include other Internet segments);